 Search engines will not punish you for them either.
 Another key driver of spam is intrusive advertising.
 While monetizing your site is important, it shouldn’t negatively impact your clients.
 Littering your site with ads, videos that start automatically and can’t be stopped or ads that can’t be dismissed or closed is spam.

 Not only will this cause your site to rank poorly, it will discourage users from interacting with your site.
 Don’t let ads take over your site and impede your users from achieving what they came there for.
 Always remember what your site is for, then avoid call-to-actions and ads taking over and you’ll avoid being spammy.

 Relevancy is key to avoiding spamminess.
 Try in so far as possible to keep ads and call-to-action related to the primary purpose of the site or user.
 This not only improves overall experience but significantly increases the chances of the ads being successful.

 SEO is complicated, so there’ll always be a temptation to hand it over to IT or experts.
 This is a grave mistake.
 Your unique understanding of your clients puts you in the best position to drive SEO strategy.

 Experts are there to guide and consult, not take over the entire project.
 Like any other element of business, the winning strategy is one that puts your clients front and centre.
 Like you, search engines want to satisfy users, and they will continue to reward websites that have the same goals.

 A good search ranking is after all an endorsement from the search engine, strive to make sure your website is worthy.
 Change will continue to be a constant in search, making it a prerequisite in SEO strategy.

 Approach it from your user’s perspective to stay ahead of changes and keep ranking well.
-More importantly though, appreciate changes as a learning opportunity to improve user experience.
+More importantly, though, appreciate changes as a learning opportunity to improve the user experience.

 - Lean Business Plan: A quick draft to flesh out your business idea - February 13, 2019